Amazon announced an investment of $700 million in the next four years to provide a massive training program focused on upskilling 100,000 employees.

 Next Steps: how to make the right decisions

 - How will you achieve this?
-By launching your own training program or apply for external support and expertise?
+By launching your own training program or applying for external support and expertise?

 - Will you privilege a more traditional approach as group learning or develop the offer on your internal learning portal?

 - How will you make sure that your colleagues will acquire these new skills in the long term?
-That the training makes more that engaged you, your colleagues and was not limited to the boost training effect, which often falls off after a few days?
+That the training program makes more that engaged you and your colleagues and was not limited to the boost training effect, which often falls off after a few days?

-Not sure how to overcomes the challenges described above and how to make the right decisions what is best for you or to support your team to acquire or improve their softs skills, check the 4C program.
-Need a methodologies to develop an effective training, please read;
+Not sure how to overcome the challenges described above and make the right decisions about what is best for you or to support your team to acquire or improve their soft skills?
+Check out the 4C program.
+Need methodologies to develop an effective training program, please read;

-If any questions, comments please reach out!
+If any questions or comments, please reach out!
 David Gousset.